List of cheerleading stunts: Pyramids

-A pyramid is defined as two or more stunt groups connected by the top persons holding hands, feet, waist, or legs.
-There are many varieties of pyramids ranging from simple waist level skills performed by younger teams, to multi person high pyramids performed by elite college teams.
-Typically a pyramid section will use all athletes on a team as it takes many people to lift, spot, and catch a pyramid.
-Pyramid sequences are often fast paced, and may involve a variety of heights, mounts, transitions, release moves, and dismounts.
+A pyramid consists of two or more stunt groups connected by the top persons holding hands, feet, waist, or legs.
+There are many varieties of pyramids, ranging from simple waist-level skills performed by younger teams, to multi-person high pyramids performed by elite college teams.
+Typically, a pyramid section will use all athletes on a team as it takes many people to lift, spot, and catch a pyramid.
+Pyramid sequences are often fast-paced, and may involve a variety of heights, mounts, transitions, release moves, and dismounts.

 Two High Pyramid

 This is the standard type of pyramid and the most commonly performed.
-Each flyer is supported by a base or bases who are standing on the performing surface.
-The flyers may connect with each other through many different grips such as holding hands or one person holding another person's extended foot or leg.
+Each flyer is supported by a base, or bases, who are standing on the performing surface.
+The flyers may connect with each other through many different grips, such as holding hands or one flyer holding another flyer's extended foot or leg.
 One flyer may even act as a bracer for another flyer while she performs a flipping or twisting release skill.

 Two and a Half High Pyramid

 This type of pyramid involves a third layer of people not supported by anyone standing on the ground.
-The bases will hold the middle level of flyers, usually in a shoulder level stunt, as seen in a standard two person high pyramid.
+The bases will hold the middle level of flyers, usually in a shoulder level stunt, as seen in the standard two-person high pyramid.
 These flyers will then hold additional flyers, usually at the waist level.
-Because of the height of this type of pyramid, they are usually only performed by very experienced college or club squads as the potential for injury is very high.
+Due to the height of this type of pyramid, this stunt is usually only performed by very experienced college or club squads as the potential for injury is very high.
 The Swedish Fall, the Wolf Wall, and the L Stand are all popular variations of the two and a half high pyramid.